The Challenge

 The ambitious project has utilised previously under-used and partly redundant storage and workshop areas by converting them into modern, multifunctional laboratory facilities for teaching and research.

 In order to minimise disruption, Clegg Construction has managed the project in two stages.
 The first phase took place in 2011, in just seven months.
-The second phase is now underway and due for completion in September 2012.
-With the plant now in place and operational, this stage will see the remaining eight laboratories located on the first floor fitted out and made ready for use.
+The second phase was completed in September 2012.
+With the plant now in place and operational, this stage saw the remaining eight laboratories located on the first floor fitted out and made ready for use.

 "The Aston University units were designed on our AireCAD software, which delivers totally bespoke AHU solutions at the touch of a button", says Alun Thomas, AHU Manager at Nuaire.
 "This unique software system, coupled with the response and support of a dedicated AHU team, ensures that the customer can get accurate and reliable information quickly."